ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   involved with a PR regarding a tier 3 platform, unless they have opted into such messages.
-- Patches adding or updating tier 3 platforms must not break any existing tier 2 or tier 1 platform, and must not knowingly break another tier 3 platform without approval of either the core engineering team or the maintainers of the other tier 3 platform.
+- Patches adding or updating tier 3 platforms must not break any existing tier 2 or tier 1 platform, and must not knowingly break another tier 3 platform without approval of either the Zebra team of the other tier 3 platform.

 If a tier 3 platform stops meeting these requirements, or the platform maintainers no longer have interest or time, or the platform shows no signs of activity and